WinSAT/WinsatWebsite2/README.md

 # WinsatWebsite2
-New Website code for winsat.ca
+New Website design for winsat.ca